A Future of Possibilities

 Putting education first

-Pakistan has the second largest population of out of school children in the world, a large part of them girls.
+Most out of school children in Pakistan are girls.
 There are many reasons why children may drop out of school, including difficulty affording fees, uniforms, and supplies, so we’re thinking of creative ways around the problem.
 Home schooling and village-centered schools offer more flexible alternatives to the often unaffordable traditional routes.

 Our non-formal schools are designed for kids who have dropped out of traditional schools but who still want to keep learning.
 The goal is to get them back on track so that they don't fall too far behind in their studies, and can one day receive a diploma.